juju-solutions/layer-cwr/README.md

 `build-bundle` action takes the following parameters:
   - repo: The github repo of the bundle
   - branch (optional): The branch of the github repo where the bundle is.
+  - branch (optional): The branch of the github repo where the bundle is.
+  - bundle-subdir (optional): The subdirectory in the repo where the bundle is located.
   - bundle-name: The name of the bundle
   - controller: Name of the controller to use for running the tests